jakelashbrook/discover-penwith/README.md

  - ii.
 Error listed for the function saying 'Attribute function not allowed at this point of the a element'.
 3. Checked to see all images are loaded correctly.
 4. Checked all buttons are functioning correctly.
+5. HTML sections need to be distinguished for SEO.

 **Explore Page Testing:**
 1. All links on the #EXPLORE page have been tested and are working.